Program Director, Film and Video Studies, CVPA

 "'Did anyone ever explain to you what "secret identity" means?': Race and Displacement in Buffy and Dark Angel."
 Undead TV: Essays on Buffy the Vampire Slayer.
 Edited by Lisa Parks and Elana Levine.
 Duke University Press 2007.

 "'I'm from rags to riches': The Death of Jay-Z." Medium Cool: Music Videos from Soundies to Cellphones.
 Edited by Roger Beebe and Jason Mittel.
-Durham NC: Duke University Press 2007.
+Duke University Press 2007.

 "Taxi Driver: "I got some bad ideas in my head."
 Film Analysis: A Norton Reader.
-NYC: W.W.
-Norton & Company.
+WW Norton & Company.
 Edited by Randy Rutsky.
-New York: Norton.
-2005.
+Norton 2005.

 "'The whole fucking world warped around me': bad kids and contexts."
 Bad: Infamy, Darkness, Evil, and Slime on Screen.
 Edited by Murray Pomerance.
-December 2003.
+SUNY Press 2003.

 In the News